potestiolab/canvas/README.md

 python3 block.py choice2 --gro  <protein.gro> --list <list_all_AT_MG_res.dat>
 ```

 The output of the program is the list of survived atoms.
-For further information, please type on terminal `python3 choice3`.
+For further information, please type on terminal `python3 choice3`.[^1]

-> NOTE: For simplicity, the previous commands are referred to `block.py`, but nothing changes for `block-MPI.py`

 <br />